 Things are a bit more complicated if your PC is infected with a locker, which prevents you from entering Windows or running any programs.
-There are 3 ways to fix a locker infection:
+There are three ways to fix a locker infection:

 System Restore on Windows 7:

-Turn your PC on and press F8 to enter the Advanced Boot Options menu
+Turn your PC on and press F8 to enter the Advanced Boot Options menu.

-Select Repair Your Computer and press Enter
+Select Repair Your Computer and press Enter.

-Log in with your Windows account name and password (or leave that field blank if you don’t have one)
+Log in with your Windows account name and password (or leave that field blank if you don’t have one).

-Click System Restore
+Click System Restore.

 How to recover your files